brian7704/OpenTAKServer-docs/docs/index.md

 - WebUI
 - Mumble Authentication
     - Use your OpenTAKServer account to log into your Mumble server

+## Supported Platforms

+***

+There are installer scripts for Ubuntu, Raspberry Pi, and Windows in the OpenTAKServer-Installer repo.
+Other Linux distros will probably work via manual installation.
+If you'd like an installer for a particular distro, feel free to open an issue in the [OpenTAKServer-Installer repo](https://github.com/brian7704/OpenTAKServer-Installer/issues).
+There are plans for MacOS and Android installers in the future.

 ## Planned Features
 ***